bluekvirus/Stage.js/implementation/HOWTO.md

 Application.setup({...}).run('deviceready'); //hook on specified ready event
 ```
-Note that the ready event may vary in under different hybrid app development package.
+Note that the ready event may vary in different hybrid app development package.

-**Tip:** The application bootstrapping sequence can be modified but this is only limited to adding `initializer` functions to the `Application` object.
+#####Customized bootstrapping
+The application bootstrapping sequence can be modified, since we are simply using the Marionette.Application object, you can add your own environment preparation code in one of the 4 ways that Marionette offers:
 ```
-//your own prep code.
+//0. "initialize:before" / onInitializeBefore:
+// - fired (on Application) just before the initializers kick off

-Application.addInitializer(function(options){...});
+//1. add more initializers Application.addInitializer(function(options){...});

-//kick-start
+//2. "initialize:after" / onInitializeAfter:
+// - fires (on Application) just after the initializers have finished

+//3. "start" / onStart:
+// - fires (on Application) after all initializers and after the initializer events

 Application.setup({...}).run();
 ```
-**Note:** The first event that indicates the application is running is the `app:navigate` event, and followed by the `app:context-switched` event.
-Most of the time, you can make good use of these events and the `initialize()` or `onShow()` functions in specific context to hook up your custom preparation code.

-Now we've marked the context region, let's proceed to define them.
+You can also make good use of the `app:navigate` event and the `app:context-switched` event for per-context preparation.

+Let's proceed to define your contexts so you have something to show after the application starts.

 ####Step 2.
 Define Contexts
 Create a new file named `myContextA.js`, remember a *Context* is just an special *Marionette.Layout* view object, all you need to do is adding a name to the ordinary *Marionette.Layout* options: